 We hope Qinnie realises her dream too – Intrepid is thrilled to receive profits from Global Handmade towards their chosen The Intrepid Foundation projects.

-To learn more about Qinnie’s journey, Global Homemade’s values, to buy some fabulous products or sign up to their newsletter, go to Global Handmade.
+UPDATE, July 14 – Global Homemade has been renamed to Oz Fair Trade, enabling Qinnie to demonstrate her full commitment to Fair Trade principles.
+To learn more about Qinnie’s journey, Oz Fair Trade’s values, to buy some fabulous products or sign up to their newsletter, go to Oz Fair Trade.